brianhuster/live-preview.nvim/README.md

 ### Configuration

-You can customize your commands for starting and stopping the live server by editing the configuration function in your plugin setting.
+You can customize your commands for starting and stopping the live server by editing the configuration function in your plugin setting inside your plugin manager.
 Here is how to config so you can use "Lp" and "Sp" instead of LivePreview and StopPreview

 Example using Lua :